irahorecka/pycraigslist/README.rst

         'parking': ['carport', 'attached garage', 'detached garage', 'off-street parking', 'street parking', 'valet parking', 'no parking']}

-Using this information, let's search for apartments / housing for rent in Eugene, Oregon that have at least 1 bedroom and a carport.
+Using this information, let's search for apartments / housing for rent in Eugene, Oregon that have at least 1 bedroom and a carport:

 .. code:: python